devanp92/Concurrent-Game-of-Life/README.md

 ----------

-A concurrent version of John Conway's Game of Life
+A concurrent version of Jon Conway's Game of Life

 ----------